PET TRAVEL TO HAWAII & INTERNATIONAL DESTINATIONS

 All international cargo shipments:

-- require four hours transfer time from a domestic flight to an international flight (Note: Live animal shipments for international transfers to other carriers are not accepted)
+- Require 4 hours transfer time from a domestic flight to an international flight (Note: Live animal shipments for international transfers to other carriers are not accepted).

-- require kennels that have ventilation openings on three sides, in addition to the door opening
+- Require kennels that have ventilation openings on 3 sides, in addition to the door opening.

 Hawaii & International Destinations